menu

 Overview

 Prospect Park is a somewhat small borough located in the state of New Jersey.
-With a population of 6,245 people and just one neighborhood, Prospect Park is the 272nd largest community in New Jersey.
+With a population of 6,219 people and just one neighborhood, Prospect Park is the 272nd largest community in New Jersey.
+Much of the housing stock in Prospect Park was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

 When you are in Prospect Park, you'll notice that it is more blue-collar than most other communities in America.
-36.70% of Prospect Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Prospect Park is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Prospect Park who work in office and administrative support (16.51%), sales jobs (8.45%), and healthcare (6.95%).
+37.07% of Prospect Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Prospect Park is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Prospect Park who work in office and administrative support (12.91%), healthcare suport services (8.37%), and teaching (6.85%).

 Setting & Lifestyle